-Cossor AC Superhet UK 1935 I recently acquired this sorry looking wireless set (see below).The loudspeaker had come adrift and broken the rectifier valve and the worm eaten wooden cabinet had housed a family of mice and a wasp nest.
+Cossor AC Superhet UK 1935 I acquired this sorry looking wireless set (see below).The loudspeaker had come adrift and broken the rectifier valve and the worm eaten wooden cabinet had housed a family of mice and a wasp nest.

 This is one of three radios given to me by Mrs Vollmer, a friend of Mrs Nightingale the lady who gave me six other radios which belonged to her late husband.
 As can be seen they were all in a very sorry state and were destined for the tip.